MarioLiao/SuperHanzi/README.md

 - User auth setup with OAuth 2.0
 - Basic UI implementation
 - Start implementing 2-way communication using web sockets
-- Implement the Japanese alphabet (hiragana and katakana) and their images/stroke order images into our app
+- Implement the Chinese alphabet and their images/stroke order images into our app
 - Research and implement stroke order and handwriting detection
 ### Beta Milestones
 - Deployment with public URL
-- Combine the stroke order and handwriting detection with the Japanese alphabet (hiragana and katakana)
+- Combine the stroke order and handwriting detection with the Chinese alphabet
 - Implement feedback mechanism for character writing
 ### Final Milestones
 - Full implementation of all features